DataDog/datadog-agent/Dockerfiles/cluster-agent/README.md

 #### Event collection

-In order to collect events, you need the following environment varibales:
+In order to collect events, you need the following environment variables:
 ```
           - name: DD_COLLECT_KUBERNETES_EVENTS
             value: "true"